UNICEF Canada: 360° immersive experience

 SOFII’s view

-This is a great example of the good that can be done when an organisation has a clear idea of what its need is.
-UNICEF Canada was aware of their supporters’ frustrations when it came to understanding what their money was being used for and took decisive steps to reconnect with donors.
-Making excellent use of the latest 360° virtual reality technology and Google Cardboard, UNICEF created a film that brought donors closer to beneficiaries.
+UNICEF Canada was aware of their supporters’ frustrations when it came to understanding what their money was being used for.
+So, they took decisive steps to reconnect with donors.
+Making excellent use of the latest 360° virtual reality (VR) technology and Google Cardboard, UNICEF created a film that brought donors closer to beneficiaries.
 This was a charity first and the result was a welcome and significant uptake in donations and an experiential fundraising project that has rolled out across the globe.

 Summary / objectives